MuhammadShoaibKalim/Mern-Stack-Interview-Questions/Interview.md

      ```

 # MERN Stack Interview Questions and Answers
+# Let's generate the full 100 questions and answers into the README.md file for the user.

+questions_and_answers = """# MERN Stack Interview Questions and Answers

 This document contains 100 MERN Stack interview questions and answers.
 These are commonly asked in software houses in Lahore, Pakistan, and cover topics related to MongoDB, Express.js, React.js, Node.js, and general full-stack development.